PhoenixTales/phoenix-docs/mechanics/attributes.md

 #### Strength, Constitution, Hitpoints and Damage

 Constitution is relevant to everyone and with no primary focus on any class.
 Strength is primarily relevant and skilled by Warriors.
-Mages and Psionics may not skill it at all, but it is nonetheless a factor that matters to every character; it sets limits of how you can or can not interact with the world.
+Mages and Psionics may not skill it at all, but it is nonetheless a factor that matters to every character; it sets limits of how you can or can not interact with the world (as in form of carrying or pushing objects).
 And therefore everyone will have some degree of Strength.

 Strength and constitution have to be closely interlinked.
 Strength will scale the `DP` (damage points), constitution will scale the `HP` (hit points).
 In this sense they represent the damage that the character can inflict and the damage he can endure.